-Tularemia is caused by the bacterium Francisella tularensis, which can survive in soil, water, and dead animals for weeks.
+Tularemia is caused by gram negative bacteria known as Francisella tularensis.
+This bacteria can survive in soil, water, and dead animals for weeks.

 Most cases occur from being bitten by flies or ticks carrying the bacterium or from exposure to tissue from animal infected with the bacteria.

 Drinking contaminated water, inhaling contaminated aerosols and laboratory exposure are other ways people can get infected.